-JACT Reading Greek (2 vols Text and Vocabulary; Grammar and Exercises.
-2nd ed.
-CUP, 2007).
-Starting at Section 1H.
+JACT Reading Greek (2nd ed., CUP, 2007) starting at Section 4.

 Presentation of the course:

 Students work in small groups with their tutor.
 Students prepare the sections of the course book or the passages of Greek Literature to be read before they come.
 This gives plenty of opportunity for discussion and further exploration of the historical background or explanation of features of the language.
 In addition there is a lecture on Saturday evening on some aspect of ancient Greek culture.